BarryDam/OpenUI5-SAPUI5-CRUDModel/README.md

 **Returns** *{object}* An object which has an abort function to abort the current request.

-### update(sPath, oData, mParameters?)
-Trigger a PUT request to the odata service that was specified in the model constructor.
-Please note that deep updates are not supported and may not work.
-These should be done seperate on the entry directly.

-**Parameters:**

 Type 				| Variable 							| Description
 --- 				| --- 								| ---